CMU-17-214/f2023/labs/lab12.md

 skip a lot of the work needed to assemble your own server, connect it to the internet, and maintain hardware that might fail.

-FIXME MORE HERE

 ## Instructions

 ### Fork the starter repository

-1. Create your own fork of [the starter repository]().
+1. Create your own fork of [the starter repository](https://github.com/CMU-17-214/f23-rec12).

 ### Setting up a new virtual machine
 Note: you may or may not have Google Cloud APIs enabled that you need for these